drnhng/mini-incident-dashboard/README.md

 ---

 ## Approach
+In my tech stack, I used React, Typescript, GraphQL with Apollo Server, and React Context.

 First, I set up the GraphQL backend using Express and Apollo Server, and created mock data based on the sample provided so I could test the frontend.
 With GraphQL Code Generator, I was able to generate types which i put in the /types folder.